Tree data

 Tree canopy cover is the metric used to indicate the benefits provided by the urban forest, and is measured as a tree canopy cover percentage of the total area under review.

-In 2018, tree canopy cover was measured at 17.6% by analysing Proximitree™ data.
+In 2008 and 2018, tree canopy cover was measured at 17.1% and 17.6% respectively, by analysing Proximitree™ data.
 This is a slight improvement of 0.5% representing an increase of 20 hectares over 10 years.
-Ward measurements were:
+In 2019 it was measured at 20.1% using sample plot analysis as part of our i-Tree Eco project.

 • Abbey: 14.3%